LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 {{% /details %}}

-### Symmetric RM
+{{< sidenote >}}

-In contrast, symmetric models predict the reward for each prompt–response pair independently.
+<strong>Symmetric RM:</strong> In contrast, symmetric RM predicts the reward for each prompt–response pair independently.
 Modeling rewards using ground-truth symmetric signals is straightforward with traditional machine learning techniques, like regression model or binary classifier with cross-entropy loss.
 The main challenge for these methods lies in obtaining a sufficient amount of such data.

+{{< /sidenote >}}

 ## RLVR — "Good" as Verified